Alberto-Vega/automatic-app-landing-page/_pages/privacypolicy.md

 Since our application does not collect any data, we do not collect any personal information about you.

 ### 2.1 Third Parties we collect information from
-We do not collect any information from third parties.
+We do not collect any information from third parties and we do not share any user information with third parties.

 | Third Party | What is it used for? |
 | :--- | :--- |